rickosborne/cascades/md/29-5-3-footsie.md

 His curiosity got the better of him and he did so immediately.
 I turned the pen casing to let its contents slide into his outstretched palm.

-On Harold's hand sat a small aluminum tube, about the length of one of Harold's long fingers, and as big around as my pinky.
+On Harold's hand sat a small aluminum tube, about the length of one of Harold's long fingers, and as big around as a pinky.
 It had a screw-cap on one end that looked almost identical to the screw caps on our single serve liquor bottles.

 "What is that?"
 Harold asked.